 In this new environment, marriage is transformed from a cornerstone to a capstone of adult identity.
-No longer the stabilizing base for the life one is building, it is now more of a crowning achievement. should finish their education before taking the big step.
+No longer the stabilizing base for the life one is building, it is now more of a crowning achievement.
+Ninety-one percent of young adults believe that they must be completely financially independent to be ready for marriage, and over 90 percent of them believe they should finish their education before taking the big step.
 Fiftyone percent also believe that their career should be underway first.
 In fact, almost half say that it is "very important" to work full-time for a year or two prior to getting married.
 Some go further: 33 percent report they ought to be able to pay for their own wedding.
-Just short of a quarter even believe they should have purchased a home before tying the knot.
+Just short of a quarter even believe they should have purchased a home before tying the knot.32